group of diverse people

 Addresses tobacco-related disparities to improve the health of our community.

-The Multicultural Tobacco-Free Coalition works to ensure that all people in our community, regardless of race/ethnicity, age, income, or identity, have an equal chance to breathe clean air and are free from overexposure to commercial tobacco products.
+The Clearing the Smoke - Mecklenburg Tobacco-Free Coalition works to ensure that all people in our community, regardless of race/ethnicity, age, income, or identity, have an equal chance to breathe clean air and are free from overexposure to commercial tobacco products.

 Tobacco use remains the leading preventable cause of death and disease and the primary cause of many chronic diseases in Mecklenburg County.
 The tobacco industry has intentionally targeted historically marginalized groups with predatory marketing, contributing to tobacco-related health disparities in the following communities: